Find Trade Colleges

 Salt Lake City, UT

 Our analysis found Salt Lake Community College to be the most popular school for construction trades students who want to pursue a associate degree in the Rocky Mountains Region .
-Located in the large suburb of Salt Lake City, Salt Lake Community College is a public college with a fairly large student population.
+Located in the suburb of Salt Lake City, Salt Lake Community College is a public school with a fairly large student population.

 Full Construction Trades at Salt Lake Community College Report